PII Jailbreaking in LLMs via Activation Steering Reveals Personal Information Leakage: Related Work

 \section{Related Work}

-\textbf{Privacy Leakage Assessment.} Previous benchmarks for privacy leakage evaluation, such as TrustLLM~\citep{sun2024trustllm} and Decoding Trust~\citep{wang2023decodingtrust}, primarily focus on the leakage of {email addresses} in the Enron Email dataset~\citep{shetty2004enron}, which is part of the PILE corpus~\citep{gao2020pile}.
-However, email PII is often sanitized using regular expressions during pretraining, and the strict assumption that LLMs are pretrained on Enron subjects makes these benchmarks less effective for assessing real-world leakage.
-In contrast, our study shifts the focus to the leakage of sensitive sexual orientation information about public figures, who are often included in pretraining data from diverse sources.
+\textbf{Privacy Leakage Assessment.} Previous benchmarks~\citep{nakka2024pii2} for privacy leakage evaluation, such as TrustLLM~\citep{sun2024trustllm} and Decoding Trust~\citep{wang2023decodingtrust}, primarily focus on the leakage of {email addresses} in the Enron Email dataset~\citep{shetty2004enron}, which is part of the PILE corpus~\citep{gao2020pile}.
+However, email PII is often sanitised using regular expressions during pre-training, and the fact that most LLMs are pre-trained on Enron subjects makes these benchmarks less effective for assessing the real-world leakage.
+In contrast, our study shifts the focus to the leakage of sensitive sexual orientation information about public figures, who are often included in pre-training data from diverse sources.